-unt Analys and Self
+unt

-PAGE E SC e MSV
+PAGE E SC

 Joanne and Lynda are sisters

 from Selma, Alabama.
 When

 they were young girls, African

 Americans living in the South

 were frequently prevented from

 voting.
 The Alabama governor at

 the time opposed desegregation,

 and the local county sheriff led a

 relentless opposition to voter

 registration drives.
 African

 Americans were beaten, forced to

 take difficult tests, and made to

 pay fees when they tried to vote.

 Only 2 percent of Selma's eligible

 black voters managed to register

 to vote.
 This violated the 15th

 Amendment to the Constitution,